wikiped/Wsl-IpHandler/README.md

 After executing above commands in [How to get this module](#how-to-get-this-module) the module is installed in a Powershell profile directory for the current user.

-Run `Split-Path $Profile` to see location of this profile directory.
+Run `Split-Path $Profile` to see location of the profile directory.

 When `Import-Module SomeModule` command is executed, Powershell looks for `SomeModule` in this directory (among others).